 Branum, C. (2009).
 Sofia 2008: Reflections From a Student.
 IFLA Set Bulletin, 10(1), 29-30.

 A common discourse taught in library school is the importance of the librarian as an objective and neutral professional.
 As a public service, librarians must serve the entire public equally regardless of moral values and political views, and as librarians our primary role is that of a mediator in the public’s access to information and knowledge.
 The First Amendment to the United States Constitution states that Congress cannot create any laws limiting people’s freedom of speech or expression, and in the library setting this is used to ensure that patrons maintain the right to receive information.
-It is in this quest to provide equitable information to all people that libraries have adopted the idea of neutrality.
+It is in this quest to provide information to all people that libraries have adopted the idea of neutrality.

-Since the 1920s, librarians have been advocating for the transformation into an intellectual academic discipline, which places the importance of neutrality and objectivity above those of ethical and moral considerations.
+Since the 1920s, librarians have been advocating for the transformation into an intellectual and scientific academic discipline, which has historically placed the importance of neutrality and objectivity above those of ethical and moral considerations.
 Although alternative professional models were available, the library field’s desire for professional status led to the acceptance of a “scientific” path (Dick 3).
 The extreme end of this concept of neutrality places the librarian as a passive mediator, devoid of emotion but reflexively delivering information.
 In his seminal paper, Foskett stated that, “The librarian ought to vanish as an individual person, except in so far as his personality sheds light on the working of the library” (Foskett 10).
 This idea of the librarian as a neutral medium takes away the powerfulness of the lived experiences and learned knowledge of librarians.

 The Political Nature of Libraries